By: Johannes Fiegenbaum on 5/21/25 10:35 AM · Last updated July 6, 2026

 For organizations covered by CSRD, technology becomes particularly valuable given the comprehensive nature of ESRS disclosure requirements.
 The right platform can transform what might otherwise be an overwhelming compliance exercise into a strategic management tool.

-Many companies struggle with inconsistent or incomplete esg data across operations.
+Many companies struggle with inconsistent or incomplete ESG data across operations.
 Scope 3 emissions exemplify this challenge, as they require collecting information from external partners throughout the supply chain.
+Even so, 85% of companies in the Fiegenbaum CSRD/VSME Benchmark that report emissions now disclose at least some Scope 3 data, so it is increasingly expected rather than optional.
 The solution involves establishing clear data governance protocols, investing in training for data collectors, and leveraging technology to standardize processes.

 The proliferation of ESG frameworks creates confusion about which standards to follow.
 While harmonization efforts are underway, companies currently must report using multiple frameworks to satisfy different stakeholders.
 The Task Force on Climate-Related Financial Disclosures (TCFD), Global Reporting Initiative (GRI), and Sustainability Accounting Standards Board (SASB) each emphasize different aspects of ESG performance metrics.